-Across all payment types, the average cost of this consumption is £677 in 2018, which is £50 more expensive than it was in 2017, an increase of 7.9%.
+Across all payment types, the average cost of consumption was £710 in 2019, which is £38 more expensive than it was in 2018 – an increase of 5.7%.

-Which regions are spending the most?
+Which regions are using the most electricity?

 Along with how much you use and which energy provider you’re with, where you live can determine how much you pay for electricity.
-We explored the latest statistics from the Office for National Statistics to see which regions pay the most for the same electricity usage.
+Based on a standard household consumption of 3,800kWh, the household price can range from £627 up to £746 per year.

 How can we cut costs?

-- More than 60% of UK households have either never switched energy providers or have only switched once.
+- More than 38% of UK households have either never switched energy providers or have only switched once.